robobario/kroxylicious.github.io/_posts/2023-11-24-release-0_7_0-junit-extension.md

     }
 }
 ```

+As part of this release users now need to ensure they have `org.apache.kafka:kafka_2.12` or `org.apache.kafka:kafka_2.13` available in test scope.
+This change allows users to change Kafka versions without waiting for a new release of the extension to support that Kafka version.

 Further details about controlling the Kafka Cluster such as enabling KRaft support are can be found in the projects [readme](https://github.com/kroxylicious/kroxylicious-junit5-extension).